math module

 [0 0 1]]

 Return Matrix3 defined by individual components.
-Default is identity tensor.
+Default is zero matrix.

 • xx (float) – tensor component M_xx